 Welcome to IT at K-State

-This page introduces many computing and information technology resources at K-State.
+This page introduces many computing and information technology resources for K-Staters.

-Tip: Bookmark this page or search for "computer welcome" from the K-State homepage.
+Tip: To find this page fast, search for "computer welcome" from the K-State homepage.

 IT Help Desk